Do I Need a Lawyer After a Car Accident? Legal Advice, Steps, and Claim Tips

 It is possible to only feel the effects of an injury sustained from a motor accident a day or two after the incident.
 However, it is best to get checked out right away for the best possible medical outcome.
 If you wait too long before seeking treatment, the other parties involved in the accident and their insurance company may try to claim that the delay means you were not actually hurt.

 For non-emergency care it may take awhile to get an appointment, further adding to delays in getting medical treatment.
-S not wait until pain you feel is intolerable.
+Do not wait until pain you feel is intolerable.
 Seek medical attention immediately after a motor accident!

 Report the Motor Accident to Your Insurance Company, But...